RR Lyrae-based Distances for 39 Nearby Dwarf Galaxies Calibrated to Gaia eDR3: Data

 Due to the absence of reported uncertainties for most mean magnitudes in the literature, we must assume a typical uncertainty.
 We adopted an uncertainty in the mean apparent magnitude of each RR Lyrae of 0.03 mag, which is typical of what is reported in the literature.
 We discuss this assumption further in Section \ref{sec:method}, including the effect it has on the Wesenheit magnitudes.

 For simplicity, we measure distances only using RR Lyrae of type ``RRab'', i.e., fundamental pulsators.
-While it is possible to ``fundamentalize'' the periods of RR Lyrae of other types (e.g., ``RRc''; first overtone pulators) using simple transformations \citep[e.g.][]{vanAlbada1971, vanAlbada1973}, the reliability of such transformations over a range of metallicities and ages is not well-established.
-In particular, it is not not clear that the slopes of the period-luminosity relations for the two pulsation modes are the same.
+While it is possible to ``fundamentalize'' the periods of RR Lyrae of other types (e.g., ``RRc''; first overtone pulsators) using simple transformations \citep[e.g.][]{vanAlbada1971, vanAlbada1973}, the reliability of such transformations over a range of metallicities, ages, and mass loss rates is not well-established.
+In particular, it is not clear that the slopes of the period-luminosity relations for the two pulsation modes are the same.
 It is thus challenging to account for and propagate uncertainties introduced through fundamentalization.
 We therefore select a purer sample, containing only RRab stars.
 Exploring using multiple types of RR Lyrae in tandem for distance determinations in our model is a topic for future study.